 Christopher Mejía Argueta is a Research Scientist at the MIT Center for Transportation and Logistics.
-He develops applied research on retailing operations and food supply chains for consumer packaged goods manufacturers and retailers.
-His work focuses on improving the efficiency of operations activities in multiple stakeholders, understanding the evolution of retailers and its impact on high-performance logistics, commercial strategies, and reducing undesired socioeconomic problems (malnutrition, income disparity, inaccessibility) by proposing sustainable policies, business models to help low-income areas.
+He develops applied research on retailing operations and food supply chains for multiple stakeholders including consumer packaged goods manufacturers, carriers and retailers in the Food and Retail Operations Lab (FaROL).
+His research focuses on improving the efficiency, flexibility of operations in multiple stakeholders, designing route-to-market and logistics strategies to address changing purchasing patterns, coupling these dynamic consumer profiles with the retail landscape, and reducing undesired socioeconomic and health problems related to food malnutrition, food waste by proposing sustainable policies, business models to help low-income areas.

 Dr. Chris Mejía is also the Director of the MIT Supply Chain and Global Logistics Excellence (SCALE) Network for Latin America.
 This initiative, conducted by the MIT Center for Transportation & Logistics in the region, aims to lead impactful research and education projects for all companies, public sector and society together with Latin American top universities and the support of the Center for Latin-American Logistics Innovation (CLI).
 In addition, Dr. Chris Mejía serves as the Director of the MIT Graduate Certificate in Logistics & Supply Chain Management (GCLOG), an elite program from the MIT SCALE Network, geared towards outstanding graduate students from Latin America.